jasp-stats/jaspNetwork/inst/help/networkanalysis.md

 #### Tables
 - Centrality table: a table containing the values of the centrality measures.
-- Clustering table: a table ocntaining the values of the clustering measures.
+- Clustering table: a table containing the values of the clustering measures.
 - Weights matrix: the estimates parameters, in the form of a matrix.